AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ## Steps -- PostgreSQL

-Connect to the database container and run the export on the source database :
+Connect to the *source* database container and run the export on the source database :

 ```bash
 kubectl -n postgresql exec deploy/postgres -it -- bash